 As far as saving beyond your emergency fund, it makes sense to list your financial needs and goals and then determine how much each will cost you.
 Then, work towards funding your short-term goals in a liquid fund where you can easily make withdrawals.
 For goals that are mid- to long-term, it may make sense to invest those dollars.

 One of the challenges with budgeting and overall financial wellness is keeping track of your spending.
-SoFi Money® can help.
-SoFi Money is a cash management account where you can spend, save, and earn all in one place.
+SoFi Checking and Savings® can help.
+SoFi Checking and Savings® is a checking and savings account where you can spend, save, and earn all in one place.

 The app makes it simple to see where you stand, including what you’re spending—helping you hit your financial goals.
 You can keep track of your cash flow and find ways to save, all in real time.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.